Paessler NetFlow Tester

 • You should now see a line in the logfile for each packet the computer receives

-• Each line shows the time, netflow version, number of flows and the IP of a packet (note: You need netflow version 5 for PRTG Traffic Grapher!)
+• Each line shows the time, NetFlow version, number of flows and the IP of a packet (Note: PRTG Network Monitor supports NetFlow v5, v9, and IPFIX)

-• Enable "Show Flow Data" to also show the corresponding flow data
+• NetFlow5Tester only: Enable "Show Flow Data instead of packet data" to also show the corresponding flow data

-It is important to distinguish between the actual NetFlow packets (the UDP packets sent from the router to PRTG that contain the NetFlow data) and the "flows" (the information inside the UDP packets which shows the data passing through the router).
+For NetFlow5Tester, it is important to distinguish between the actual NetFlow v5 packets (the UDP packets sent from the router to PRTG that contain the NetFlow data) and the "flows" (the information inside the UDP packets which shows the data passing through the router).

 "Show Flow Data Instead Of Packet Data" Enabled

 Now the information of the flow data inside the UDP packet is displayed.
-Note: There can be several flow data sets in one netflow packet!
+Note: There can be several flow data sets in one NetFlow v5 packet!

 • time: time netflow packet received